Nicklaus A. Giacobe

 The Pennsylvania State University, University Park, PA

-Graduate Reseach Assistant (supplemental and concurrent with below)
+Graduate Research Assistant (supplemental and concurrent with below)

 June - December, 2008